orchest/orchest/docs/source/getting_started/installation.rst

 ``nvidia-docker``).

 .. note::
    Make sure you have installed our GPU images for the programming language you want to use.
-This can be done using the ``--gpu`` flag on installation and update.

    .. code-block:: bash

-      ./orchest update --lang=python --gpu
+      ./orchest install --lang=python --gpu

 .. _cloud installation: